Waitākere College

 Longer Term students may wish to take exams in New Zealand's senior high school qualification, acceptable for university entrance worldwide, i.e. NCEA - National Certificate in Educational Achievement.
 Please see this link for more detail: www.nzqa.govt.nz

-We strongly recommend that students aged between 16-18 years attend Waitakere College for at least two years in order to have the best chance of acceptance into a chosen course at university.
+We strongly recommend that students aged between 16-18 years attend Waitākere College for at least two years in order to have the best chance of acceptance into a chosen course at university.
 Most students will need this time to complete the English requirements.
-Students also need a good understanding of the methods of study used in New Zealand schools and universities in order to be successful at university.
+Students also need a good understanding of the study methods used in New Zealand schools and universities to succeed at university.

 ENGLISH

 English is compulsory for all International Students.
-On arrival each student is tested to verify the level of English currently understood.
+On arrival, each student is tested to verify the level of English currently understood.
 This ensures they are placed in the English course that best meets their needs.

 This could be: